dainv91/ExcelReader/README.md

 ## How to

 1. Create class extends **BaseExcelModel** (for example class **ExcelModel**).
 It should implements method **mapColumnWithIndex**.
+If you only need read each row to Map<String, Object> (readToMap, readToMapAsync), skip step 1, and pass **null** at 2nd parameter at step 2.
 ```java
 @Override
 public void mapColumnWithIndex() {